GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/sine-movement/index.md

 **Set horizontal speed**
 Set horizontal speed.

-**Center of movement, X position property**
-Change the property value for the center of movement, X position.

-**Center of movement, Y position property**
-Change the property value for the center of movement, Y position.

-**Horizontal distance: amplitude of the movement on X axis (0 to deactivate) property**
-Change the property value for the horizontal distance: amplitude of the movement on X axis (0 to deactivate).

-**Horizontal speed, in degrees per second property**
-Change the property value for the horizontal speed, in degrees per second.

-**Counter used to change X position property**
-Change the property value for the counter used to change X position.

-**Counter used to change Y position property**
-Change the property value for the counter used to change Y position.

-**Vertical distance: amplitude of the movement on Y axis (0 to deactivate) property**
-Change the property value for the vertical distance: amplitude of the movement on Y axis (0 to deactivate).

-**Vertical speed, in degrees per second property**
-Change the property value for the vertical speed, in degrees per second.

 **Set vertical distance**
 Set vertical distance.

 **Set vertical speed**
 Set vertical speed.

-### Behavior conditions

-**Center of movement, X position property**
-Compare the property value for the center of movement, X position.

-**Center of movement, Y position property**
-Compare the property value for the center of movement, Y position.

-**Horizontal distance: amplitude of the movement on X axis (0 to deactivate) property**
-Compare the property value for the horizontal distance: amplitude of the movement on X axis (0 to deactivate).

-**Horizontal speed, in degrees per second property**
-Compare the property value for the horizontal speed, in degrees per second.

-**Counter used to change X position property**
-Compare the property value for the counter used to change X position.

-**Counter used to change Y position property**
-Compare the property value for the counter used to change Y position.

-**Vertical distance: amplitude of the movement on Y axis (0 to deactivate) property**
-Compare the property value for the vertical distance: amplitude of the movement on Y axis (0 to deactivate).

-**Vertical speed, in degrees per second property**
-Compare the property value for the vertical speed, in degrees per second.

 ### Behavior expressions